borntofrappe/game-development/Games/Picross/README.md

 # [Picross](https://github.com/borntofrappe/game-development/projects/2)

-Create a demo developing the concept of picross, a puzzle game in which the player fills a grid based on the instructions given on the side of each row and column, and in order to draw a stylized picture.
+Develop the basics of the game picross, a puzzle game in which the player fills a grid based on the instructions given on the side of each row and column.
+The goal is to ultimately draw a stylized picture based on the pixelated structure.

-## TODO

-- touch controls

-- show a question mark in the selection screen.
-The idea is to ultimately show the grid behind the levels only for the completed variants

 ## Topics

-- keyboard and touch input, similarly to _Match Three_
+- keyboard and mouse controls, similarly to _Match Three_

 - levels based on data, similarly to _Angry Birds_.
-The idea is to have a table collect the design of the levels through `x`s and `o`s, and have the script create the associated grid at startup
+The idea is to have a file dedicated to the design of the levels, and have the game develop the grid starting from this design

-## Development

-### Levels
+## Levels

-As mentioned, the levels are designed with `x`s and `o`s. `Levels.lua` describes these structure using Lua's format for long strings.
+The levels are designed with `x`s and `o`s, using Lua's format for long strings.
+See `Levels.lua` for a reference.

 ```lua
 [[